abecms/abecms/README.md

 - Routes refactoring : publish-all is a new route triggering the republication of all already published content without modifying the modification date oif these contents.
 This is the first attempt to address the possibility of updating linked content when publishing a content.
 - Content metadata updatable : It's now possible to change the path, the name or the template of an existing file
 - Debugging : It's now possible to trigger logs by adding a parameter in the url

-## Roadmap 2016
-The 2.x releases will focus on quality and stability and will be covered by Unit tests + functional tests.
-The separation between the engine, the API server and the front will be reinforced by putting each part in its own repository The documentation will be rewritten and included in the modules As a major new feature, it will be possible to create a template from partials.

 # Getting started